top of page

 It was a short 1 1/2 mile hike but there are other trails in this area if you want a better workout.

-The park even had it's own Discovery Center:
+The park even had its own Discovery Center:

 Umm...
 No thanks!